GMLC-TDC/HELICS/docs/user-guide/installation/docker.md

 # Python must be installed after the PYTHONPATH is set above for it to
 # recognize and import libhelicsSharedLib.so.
-RUN apt install -y --no-install-recommends python3-dev \
+RUN apt update && apt install -y --no-install-recommends \
-  && rm -rf /var/lib/apt/lists/*
+  libboost-filesystem1.74.0 libboost-program-options1.74.0 \
+  libboost-test1.74.0 libzmq5 pip python3-dev

 RUN pip install helics